sujato/drafts/general-introduction.md

 A man was supposed to earns funds so as to take care of his family and protect them.
 The money he earned was to be used to provide for his family, treating workers with kindness and decency, and not neglecting to assign some funds for savings, and some for donations to charity.

-A woman’s role was to marry and bear children.
+A woman’s traditional role was to marry and bear children.
 Aside from this, her options were limited.
 We rarely hear of professional women aside from sex workers.
 In this context, the opportunity to become a nun allowed women to pursue their own spiritual and intellectual development, to act and leaders and teachers, and to be respected and supported in that role.

 Many of the more extreme manifestations of sexual discrimination are not found in the early texts.
 We find no mention of child brides, immolation of widows, or the essential subjugation of women to men.
 Such things only appear in later Indian practices and law books.